5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ### Before you begin
 The built-in Samsung PM981a NVMe is NOT compatible with macOS.
 You must get a different NVMe first!

-> [!CAUTION]
->
-> Do not update to macOS 15.2 yet since the installer crashes early!
-Further investigation required.

 ### Notable Features
 - Compatible with macOS Sonoma and Sequoia (should work with older versions of macOS as well, but requires different WiFi-Kexts and config adjustments)
 - New USB Port Mapping (includes ports of Docking Station)